kiad4631/Persian-Document-Classification/README.md

 TSV format: it means the text and its label have to be seprated with _tab_ and except for this tab, there should be no tab in your texts.
 If you want, you can change the config file as well.
 Then train the data, such as how described that in the pytext repo and enjoy it.

-## Build Your Classifier

-You need just download a pre-trained word embedding **text** file to start building your own classifier.
-By placing the downloaded embedding text file in the fasttext folder and running [_fasttext_classifier.py_](https://github.com/Davari393/Persian-Document-Classification/tree/master/fasttext) you are given a MLP text classification model (with the report of accuracy and error on the train and test data) which has been used BoE method with fasttext pre-trained word embeddings.

 ## Citation